Rights court tells Venezuela to restore opposition TV

 The government of Maduro's predecessor, Hugo Chavez, declined to renew a concession for the nation's then-oldest channel, Radio Caracas Television (RCTV), on grounds it backed a brief 2002 coup and its frequency was needed for a public service channel.

-But the Costa Rica-based Inter-American Court of Human Rights, which is part of the Organization of American States (OAS), said Venezuela should re-establish the concession and return assets taken from the broadcaster.
+But the Costa Rica-based Inter-American Court of Human Rights, which is part of the Organisation of American States (OAS), said Venezuela should re-establish the concession and return assets taken from the broadcaster.

 RCTV, in operation since 1953 and enjoying a large audience, had argued Chavez's move against it was purely political, due to its critical editorial line.